IBM-MIL/android-splash-screen/README.md

 ### Gotchas

 There are a handful of oversights that developers often make when implementing a splash screen.
-For example, we made sure to remove our `Runnable` from the `Handler` in `onPause()` and then effectively restart the splash screen duration each time `onResume()` was called.
+For example, we make sure to remove our `Runnable` from the `Handler` in `onPause()` and then effectively restart the splash screen duration each time `onResume()` is called.

-**SplashActiviy.java**
+*SplashActiviy.java*
 ``` java
 @Override
 protected void onResume() {